PRISBteam/Plastic-Slip-Simulator/README.md

 This module contains functions which define metric operations (and related quantities) on the complex, such as node weights, the metric tensor, an inner product, an adjoint coboundary oeprator and a star operator.

-### io.py
+### iofiles.py

-This module contains a useful function for automating outputs of matrices and other variables.
+This module contains a useful function for automating outputs of matrices and other variables as .txt files.

 ### visualisation.py